-This is a work of fiction for which author won the Sahitya academy award way back in 1990.
-These days I am trying locate quality Indian literature and Sahitya academy award is one such parameter to locate them.
+That Long Silence is a work of fiction for which author won the Sahitya Academy award way back in 1990.
+These days I am trying to locate quality Indian literature.
+And Sahitya academy award is one such parameter to locate them.
 Last week I found this book in a bookstore and I just grabbed it.

 Since the story is set in a period before and after independence, you may find yourself not relating to a few things.
 If you are an independent woman who has lived with her own identity, again you may not relate to it.
 But if you are a housewife, whose career as the author puts is home and husband only, and hence her dependence on the marriage, you may relate a lot to it.
 As far as men are concerned, am not sure how they would relate to it.

-I found the writing style a bit confusing, she jumped with the speed of thought, moving between places and periods.
-The editing on the book could have been better, paragraphs and sections merge into each other.
+I found the writing style a bit confusing.
+She jumped at the speed of thought, moving between places and periods.
+The editing of the book could have been better, paragraphs and sections merge into each other.
 3-4 parts of the books did not make any logical meaning to me.

 Read it if you like to read the thoughts of a mind, lot of which you would identify with.